-A History Of Tiger Woods Injuries - Return To Augusta National
+A History Of Tiger Woods Injuries - All 22 Career Injuries

-Tiger Woods' 22-year professional career has been hampered by multiple injuries over the years, with his return to the Masters we look at the injuries the 42-year-old has suffered over his career.
+Tiger Woods' 22-year professional career has been hampered by multiple injuries over the years.
 By Lewis Blain

 A History Of Tiger Woods Injuries